Dnbg1982/Oil-Gas-Projects/Reservoir Engineering/Oil_Production.md

 # Oil Production Forecasting Using XGBoost Competition By Kaggle
 Appraisal phase could be one of the most important stages in oil industry.
 Since, here is where feasibility of a project based on field's oil production.
-To determine how many barrels reservoir engineers use a formula to estimate decay curve of production.
+To determine how many barrels a well will produce, reservoir engineers use a formula to estimate decay curve of production.
 However,  could machine learning approach do abbeter job?

 GOAL
 ---------------------------------------------------------------------------------------------------------------------------------------------------